 The result?
 Many have flocked to precious metals, which is even one of the major themes in 2020.
 The post discusses the reasons and history of why so many investors choose gold.
 It’s also important to look at the advantages and disadvantages of these kinds of assets and see if they are right for you.

 Why Should You Try Gold?

 You might want to know the reasons why you should invest in gold.
-After all, this is getting a lot of attention, and some of the reasons it’s become so established are that it’s considered an “anti-fiat money.”
+After all, this is getting a lot of attention, and some of the reasons it’s become so established are that it’s considered “anti-fiat money.”
 Its movements have been viewed as directly the opposite of the Euro and US dollar.
 Other facts that make this metal so interesting are that it’s rare, difficult to mine, and nearly indestructible.
-The supply of fiat money can be unlimited, but just a limited number of metals can be mined on earth.
+The supply of fiat money can be unlimited, but just a limited number of metals can be mined on Earth.

 Each year, only about 1.5% is added to the above-ground supply.
 This is where the numbers may likely fall in the future, as the reserves below the ground can decrease by about 5% each year.
 About 60% of the overall demand comes from the jewelry, medical, and electrical industries.
 This is where the need for the metal is considered to be stable.

 The other 40% of the demand generally comes from speculators and investors.
 This is where too many people who want a lot of coins and bars can drive the price higher.
 This dynamic has been stable for decades because some of the above-ground precious metals are often recycled for investments, and many corporations don’t rely on mining companies for supply.